LWFlouisa/NewPoetry/_posts/2023-08-18-wanttoknowagoth.md

 Metal and Goth rock?

 Suppose we had a family,<br />
-make them friends of six or nine people.
+make them friends of six or nine.<br />
+Leadies in both look quite devine.

 We are a riding<br />
 along a busy roadway<br />